fede03billy/artichoke/README.md

 - OpenAI library (`pip install openai`)

 ## Usage
+You need to have your OpenAI API key stored in an environment variable called `OPENAI_API_KEY`.
 ### In another project
 You can import the main function as follow:
 ```